IbaiMtnz05/Orbit/README.md

 A powerful Discord bot designed for Solana Degens to analyze memecoins, track wallets, and practice trading.
 Perfect for both new and experienced traders.

+> [!IMPORTANT]
+> This bot is exclusive to Solana Degens community members and authorized partners.

 ## 🤖 Commands

 ### Analysis Commands
+> [!TIP]
+> Use these commands to get detailed insights about tokens and wallets!

 - `/scan <token>`
   - Comprehensive token metrics and analysis
   - Price, liquidity, volume data